-The DJI Mini 3 release date will be August or september 2021, if DJI wants to catch up with competition, and if not, it will probably be in november of 2021.
+The DJI Mini 3 release date will be February or March 2022, if DJI wants to catch up with competition and get their lower range of drones even more popular.

 We do have an image leak that looks like the top cover for a Mini drone from DJI, which we could only expect to be an upgrade to the existing model.
 And considering how DJI has given us leaks just a few months before release usually, it’s not far fetched to say a Mini 2s is on its way this year.

 The cost of the drone is going to be highly dependent on the new specs and features it has.

 It’s hard to include much more technology in the already existing drone, but I do see the Mini 3 or 2s being $50-$100 more expensive.

 So considering the DJI Mini 2 costs now $449, the price of the DJI Mini 3 will be $499 for the basic package.

 If you want to see other drone manufacturers and what they're up to, check out my article on what drones are better than DJI.

 In this section we’ll have a deep look into what DJI might add as the specs for the new DJI Mini 3 specs.

 For the camera to be really upgraded it would need either a larger sensor or to shoot in 4k60p.

 I’m going to compare it with one of the recent releases from hubsan, the Zino Mini Pro, which has some specs that almost seem impossible.